hucebot/prescyent/docs/get_started.md

 ## Evaluator
 We also provide a set of functions to run evaluations and plot some trajectories.
 Runners take a list of predictors, with a list of trajectories and provide an evaluation summary on the following metrics:
-- Average Displacement Error (ADE)
+- Average Displacement Error (ADE): Mean distance over all points (feature wise) over the whole prediction.
-- Final Displacement Error (FDE)
+- Final Displacement Error (FDE): Mean distance over all points (feature wise) over the last frame predicted.
-- Mean Per Joint Position Error (MPJPE)
+- Mean Per Joint Position Error (MPJPE): Mean distance over all points (feature wise) given at each predicted frame.
-- Real Time Factor (RTF)
+- Real Time Factor (RTF): Processing time (in seconds) / trajectory duration (in seconds).

 ## Usage